rschristopher/ischristtrue.com/src/ancient-views/index.md

  and eunuchs (castrated men) and many many disposable men and women.
 We see abhorrent sexual behavior normalized and treated as if it's innovative and new, rather than more of the same ancient demonism.

-Secular "masculinity" is to emasculate men into a pre-Christian archetype of slavish obedience to the powers and principalities ruling over us.
+Moderm "masculinity" means to emasculate men into a pre-Christian archetype of slavish obedience to the powers and principalities ruling over us.
 This in turn creates reactionary masculinity leading to violence which only strengthens the principalities.
 This is clearly demonic and anti-Christian.

-Similarly, secular feminity is diminishing the value of women, paradoxically replacing femininity with masculine energy as the only valuable energy (putting women in a decided disadvantage in the battle of the sexes they imagine themselves playing).
+Similarly, modern "feminity" is diminishing the value of women, paradoxically replacing natural femininity with masculine energy as the only valuable energy (putting women in a decided disadvantage in the battle of the sexes they imagine themselves playing).
 Beauty and grace are replaced with fashion and idolatry, ironically played out most successfully by biological men pretending to be women (further reducing the value of women such that biological men now routinely become "woman of the year").

 The end result of this nihilistic program is to devalue men and women back into their ancient gender roles.
-Rather than being made in the image and likeness of God to minister to one another in marriage, men and women become as valueless as they were in the ancient world.
+Rather than being made in the image and likeness of God, and to minister to one another in marriage, modern men and women are becoming as valueless as they were in the ancient world.
-See Aristotle's view of women to better understand ancient views about women and where this is all headed.
+See Aristotle's view of women to better understand ancient views and where this is all headed.

 !!! quote "Aristotle"
     The female is as it were a deformed male

-Ironic that we're now seeing men deform themselves in vain efforts to become women.
+Ironic that we're now seeing men deform themselves in vain efforts to look like women.

-The consequences of modern activism and liberation movements have not empowered or liberated anyone, but instead degraded God-given human rights into "privileges", things granted by the powers and principalities, the false gods of modern worship.
+The consequences of modern activism and liberation movements have not empowered or liberated anyone, but instead degraded God-given human rights into "privileges", things granted by powers and principalities, the false gods that we know of as ideologies.
-We've even come to believe these principalities can take those "privileges" away.
+We've even come to believe these powers and principalities can take those "privileges" away.

-Always remember that human rights are God-given and can never be taken away by demonic powers.
+Always remember that human rights are not privileges, they are God-given and can never be taken away by demonic powers.